aarboleda1/Visor-Chat/README.md

 # Visor-Chat
 > A chat client serving as a gateway into the ultimate experience in financial advisory
 ## Installation
+> Note: Both need to be running in order for the app to work.

 _install and configure api_
 1. `$ git clone https://github.com/aarboleda1/Visor-Chat.git`
 2. `$ cd ./Visor-Chat`